The best restaurants in Rome

 Get ready for a real traditional-style trattoria experience in Trastevere.
 Le Mani in Pasta is a very small trattoria set on two floors with a warm ambiance and super friendly service.
 The kitchen is very small so keep in mind it could take a little before you get served.
 The must order?
 The seabass carpaccio with truffles!

 Trattoria Da Teo is one of my favorite trattorias in Rome.
 Located in the less touristy part of Trastevere, this trattoria has some great Roman specialties.
-The carbonara and the gricia are top-notch, but let’s not forget about the pasta with ricciola and cherry tomatoes and the pasta ai carciofi during artichoke season!
+The carbonara and the gricia are top-notch, but let’s not forget about the pasta with ricciola and cherry tomatoes; the pasta ai carciofi during artichoke season and the calamari with artichokes!
 The restaurant is very simple (as are all trattorias) with a friendly service and there’s also a lovely outdoor area.

 Seu Pizza IlluminatiVia Angelo Bargoni, 10-18